pulp/pulpcore/staging_docs/admin/guides/signed-metadata.md

    ```

 Plugin writers are then able to sign selected content by the provided script.
 To learn more
-about the signing from a plugin's perspective, see the section {ref}`metadata-signing`.
+about the signing from a plugin's perspective, see the section `metadata-signing`.